Removing Student Loans From Your Credit ReportOctober 28, 2022

 If you’re wondering how to remove federal student loans from your credit report when they’re in default, you may be able to get the notation removed by rehabilitating the loan.

-This process requires you to make nine reduced monthly payments over a 10-month period.
+This process requires you to make nine reduced monthly payments over ten months.
 Once you complete those payments, the default is removed from your credit report.